 The gate’s lock should force the patient to give up opening the gate and stay put where they are, waiting for caregivers to help them navigate hazardous environments.

 You should also think about the aesthetics of the gate.
 Given that it might stay in place for a long time, you might as well choose a safety gate that matches your décor.

 The Best Safety Gates For Patients With Moderate To Severe Dementia

-- Indexed Sizing System – Allows caregivers to adjust the width of the gateway using the pre-set index positions.
+- Indexed Sizing System – This allows caregivers to adjust the width of the gateway using the pre-set index positions.

-- Integrated Tuning System – This system allows you to adjust vertical fit a suitable height you might want.
+- Integrated Tuning System – This system allows you to adjust the vertical fit to a suitable height you might want.